microsoft/RD-Agent/README.md

   make dev
   ```

-- For macOS, you need to use brew to install dependences:
+- For macOS, you need to use brew to install dependencies:
   ```sh
   brew install coreutils
   ```